IBM/charts/GUIDELINES.md

 ## Deployment validation

 Before creating a pull request to add a chart to the IBM Community charts repository, chart owners must verify that the chart deploys as expected on the latest version of IBM Cloud Private, using both the IBM Cloud Private user interface and the Helm command line.
 Keep in mind ICP environments are typically air-gapped, without access to the public internet.
 Any configurations supported by the command line install of the helm chart must also be supported via the UI installation.
 In addition, if there are any versions of IBM Cloud Private known to not work with the chart, those details should be clearly specified in the README.md under a section such as `Limitations`.
 For example: `This chart is only supported on IBM Cloud Private version 3.1.0 and above.`
-You can [deploy IBM Cloud Private using Vagrant](https://github.com/IBM/deploy-ibm-cloud-private/blob/master/docs/deploy-vagrant.md) to quickly bring up an environment to verify your chart.
+For a list of the available trial and Community Edition-based offerings, refer to [the "Getting Started" section in the README.md.](https://github.com/IBM/charts/blob/master/README.md#getting-started)

 &nbsp;